Mart17/js_best_practice_notes/README.md

   ```

 # Chapter 5: Object Creation: Patterns and Best Practices
-* The old ways of creating JavaScript objects are now considered  not the best solution.
-There problems with repetition, performance and used memory
+* The old ways of creating JavaScript objects are now considered to be not the best solution.
+There're problems with repetition, performance and used memory
 * Using ES6 class syntax you can create JavaScript objects in a standard, fast, simple and clean way
  ```javascript
   class Thing {